 A brief description of math courses is provided below along with links for additional information.

-MATH 080: Intermediate Algebra.
-Designed for science, technology, engineering and mathematics (STEM) majors.
-Has relatively rigorous coverage of topics such as graphs and functions, radicals, quadratics, polynomials, rational expressions, exponential and logarithmic functions, and conics.
-Also for nursing majors who plan to transfer and get a BSN.
-Satisfies the prerequisite for Math 140 and Math 160.
+MATH 086: Intermediate Algebra for Statistics and Liberal Arts.
+Designed for liberal arts, and non-STEM majors.
+Includes topics such as graphs and functions, radicals, quadratics, polynomials, rational expressions and equations, exponential and logarithmic functions, data analysis, and probability, with an emphasis on modeling and solving applications.
+Satisfies the prerequisite for Math 105 and Math 219.
 Satisfies the math requirement for an AA degree.
-Not transferable to a university.
+Not Transferable to a university.

 Math Success Center (MSC): Students can receive homework assistance and supplement learning done at the Math Success Center in D-209.
 Computers are available for students to access mathematical software or do work for an on-line math class.